Hereby, Airlines for Europe (A4E) takes the opportunity to submit feedback on the EU renewable energy rules — review (Roadmap).

 IV.
 Put in place a support scheme for SAF technology development and capacity build-up in Europe

-For example, ASTM-approved fuels projects should be subject to a condition to deliver SAF to market through (long-term) purchase agreements whereby at least 70% of the intended production capacity (demo or commercial scale) is committed to a customer (airline).
-It is precisely this commitment that de-risks investments and is a crucial factor in attracting investors, while protecting airlines from unacceptable prices and preventing producers to switch to the production of road transport fuels.
-In order to increase the availability for SAF across Europe a “book and claim” principle should be considered.
+For example, ASTM-approved fuel projects should be subject to a condition to deliver SAF to market through (long-term) purchase agreements whereby at least 70% of the intended production capacity (demo or commercial scale) is committed to a customer (airline).
+It is precisely this commitment that de-risks investments and is a crucial factor in attracting investors while protecting airlines from unacceptable prices and preventing producers from switching to the production of road transport fuels.
+In order to increase the availability of SAF across Europe a “book and claim” principle should be considered.

 V. Address Europe’s dependency on energy from 3rd countries